m5lk3n/windich/website/src/README.md

 *It's "windich" (windy).*

 A smartphone app to display your current location's weather now and with a 3h forecast.
-It comes with a wind compass and a compass.
+It comes with a wind compass and a compass (esp. handy when the GPS tells you to "go southeast" :wink:).
 That's it.

 ## Features